drreynolds/smuhpc-workshop/source/session_3.rst

   enclosing ``for`` or ``while`` loop surrounding the ``break`` statement.
-Also similarly to C and C++, the ``continue`` statement stops executing the statements within that iteration of the loop and proceeds to the next loop iteration.
+Also similarly to C and C++, the ``continue`` statement stops executing the statements within that iteration of the loop and jumps to the next loop iteration.

 * If-elif-else statements may be performed via the syntax